Trade name: United States

 Generally, a DBA must be registered with a local or state government, or both, depending on the jurisdiction.
 For example, California, Texas and Virginia require a DBA to be registered with each county (or independent city in the case of Virginia) where the owner does business.
 Maryland and Colorado have DBAs registered with a state agency.
 Virginia also requires corporations and LLCs to file a copy of their registration with the county or city to be registered with the State Corporation Commission.

 DBA statements are often used in conjunction with a franchise.
 The franchisee will have a legal name under which it may sue and be sued, but will conduct business under the franchiser's brand name (which the public would recognize).
 A typical real-world example can be found in a well-known pricing mistake case, Donovan v.
-RRL Corp., 26 Cal.
-4th 261 (2001), where the named defendant, RRL Corporation, was a Lexus car dealership doing business as "Lexus of Westminster", but remaining a separate legal entity from Lexus, a division of Toyota Motor Sales, U.S.A., Inc.
+RRL Corp.
+(2001), where the named defendant, RRL Corporation, was a Lexus car dealership doing business as "Lexus of Westminster", but remaining a separate legal entity from Lexus, a division of Toyota Motor Sales, USA, Inc.

-In California, filing a DBA statement also requires that a notice of the fictitious name be published in local newspapers for some set period of time to inform the public of the owner's intent to operate under an assumed name.
+In California, filing a DBA statement also requires that a notice of the fictitious name be published as a public legal notice in local newspapers for some set period to inform the public of the owner's intent to operate under an assumed name.
 The intention of the law is to protect the public from fraud, by compelling the business owner to first file or register his fictitious business name with the county clerk, and then making a further public record of it by publishing it in a newspaper.
 Several other states, such as Illinois, require print notices as well.